Quick Summary

 - NHS Scotland has its own pension scheme — the Scottish Public Pensions Agency (SPPA) runs the NHS Superannuation Scheme (Scotland), separate from the NHS England scheme

-- Contributions are tiered by earnings — from 5.2% on lowest salaries up to 14.7% for Band 8d and above, with all contributions getting full Scottish tax relief
+- Contributions are tiered by earnings — Scotland's SPPA uses its own 9-tier structure from 5.7% on lowest salaries up to 12.7% for Band 8c and above, with all contributions getting full Scottish tax relief

 - Normal Pension Age is now 68 — linked to State Pension age, though those with older scheme benefits keep their earlier NPA for those portions